-The heavy civil marine construction segment maintains five levels of excess loss insurance coverage, totaling \$200 million in excess of primary coverage.
+The marine segment maintains five levels of excess loss insurance coverage, totaling \$200 million in excess of primary coverage.
 This excess loss coverage responds to most of its liability policies when a primary limit of \$1 million has been exhausted; provided that the primary limit for Contingent Maritime Employer's Liability is \$10 million and the Watercraft Pollution Policy primary limit is \$5 million.
-The commercial concrete construction segment maintains two levels of excess loss insurance coverage, totaling \$200 million in excess of primary coverage.
+The concrete segment maintains five levels of excess loss insurance coverage, totaling \$200 million in excess of primary coverage.
 This excess loss coverage responds to most of its liability policies when a primary limit of \$1 million has been exhausted.

-Separately, our heavy civil marine construction segment employee health care is provided through a trust administered by a third party.
+Separately, our marine segment employee health care is provided through a trust administered by a third party.
 Funding of the trust is based on current claims.
 The administrator has purchased appropriate stop-loss coverage.
 Losses on these policies up to the deductible amounts are accrued based upon known claims incurred and an estimate of claims incurred but not reported.
 The accruals are derived from known facts, historical trends and industry averages to determine the best estimate of the ultimate expected loss.
 Actual claims may vary from estimates.
 Any adjustments to such reserves are included in the consolidated results of operations in the period in which they become known.
-Our commercial concrete construction segment employee health care is provided through two policies.
+Our concrete segment employee health care is provided through two policies.
 A fully funded policy is offered primarily to salaried employees and their dependents while a partially self-funded plan with an appropriate stop-loss is offered primarily to hourly employees and their dependents.
 The self-funded plan is funded to the maximum exposure and, as a result, expects to receive a partial refund after the policy expiration.